BBVA/MNA1/README.md

 To analyze the users behavior on Windows computers, events are grouped per user and the number of events that occur in three-hour ranges.When one proceeds to visualize them, it is observed that there are two clear patterns.
-  There are 4 users with much greater activity than the rest.
+  There are 4 users with more activity than the rest.

 <div align="center" >